-QUESTION: I am a general contractor and unsure how the Internal Revenue Service will view my relationship with sub-contractors.
+QUESTION: I am a general contractor and unsure how the IRS will view my relationship with subcontractors.
 Are they employees or independent contractors?

-One popular notion is that if an individual signs an independent contractor agreement, the general contractor or employer has nothing to fear from the Internal Revenue Service.
+One popular notion is that if an individual signs an independent contractor agreement, the general contractor or employer has nothing to fear from the IRS.
 Such an agreement is not worth the paper it is written on unless it meets certain criteria established by the IRS.

 In determining whether the person providing the service is an employee or independent contractor, all information that provides evidence of the degree of control and independence must be considered.

 If you incorrectly classify an employee as an independent contractor, you can be held liable for employment taxes for that worker, plus a penalty.

 Who is an independent contractor?
 A general rule is that you, the payer or general contractor, have the right to control or direct only the result of the work done by an independent contractor, but not the means and methods of accomplishing the result.

 Example: Jim, an electrician, submits a job estimate for electrical work at $20 an hour for 400 hours.
 He comes and goes according to his own schedule and performs the agreed-upon work without your supervision.
 He also performs additional electrical installations under contract with other general contractors.